galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 a CUT&RUN data analysis is more similar to an ATAC-Seq experiment than a standard ChIP-Seq.
 We will analyze the two biological replicates from a CUT&RUN experiment for the aforementioned TF GATA1 in humans.
 We downsampled the data to speed up the run times in this tutorial.
 Our results will be compared to identified binding sites of GATA1 of a ChIP-Seq experiment {% cite Canver2017 %}.

-### When working with real data
+## When working with real data
-The workflow for this training material can be found [here](https://usegalaxy.eu/u/heylf/w/copy-of-cutandrunlong).
+The workflow for this training material can be found [at the European Galaxy instance](https://usegalaxy.eu/u/heylf/w/copy-of-cutandrunlong).
 When you use your data we suggest using [this workflow](https://usegalaxy.eu/u/heylf/w/cutandrunlong) which includes additional steps for your data analysis.
-Both workflows do not support a peak calling with controls as CUT&RUN has a low background.
+Both workflows do not support peak calling with controls as CUT&RUN has a low background.
 It is often recommended to use a positive or negative control as a comparison.
 Spike-in controls can be done for CUT&RUN but need then additional steps in the provided workflows to consider them.

 > <agenda-title></agenda-title>